MukeshKenwat/order-summary/order-summary-component-main/README.md

 ### Useful resources

-- [Example resource 1](https://courses.kevinpowell.co/courses/conquering-responsive-layouts) - This helped me for XYZ reason.
+-[resource 1](https://courses.kevinpowell.co/courses/conquering-responsive-layouts) - This helped me for responsive layout.
 I really liked this pattern and will use it going forward.

 ## Author